techwitch74/TSS/README.md

 •	The tss*.zip file contains additional binaries (*.exe, *.dll) and helper.cmd scripts needed for correct usage of some parameters, like WPR tracing, Procmon tracing, or purging older trace files.

-•	You can use *On paramaters [clion][srvon][Ron] individually or in combination, but at least one of clion, srvon, Ron must be specified.
+•	You can use *On paramaters [cliOn][srvon][rOn] individually or in combination, but at least one of cliOn, srvOn, rOn must be specified.

 •	In typical reproduction scenarios you would start tracing, reproduce the problem, then stop tracing, Example:

-o	Start tracing: `Tss Ron Trace Procmon PSR`
+o	Start tracing: `Tss rOn Trace Procmon PSR`

 o	..Now reproduce problem scenario